hitokiri-mata/katacoda-courses/kubernetes-serverless/kubeless/step3.md

 # Register Python Function #

+Kubeless supports a variety of languages and versions out of the box.
+To see the list of runtimes use this command

+`kubeless get-server-config`{{execute}}

-To deploy a function, the Kubeless CLI tool needs some information:
+To deploy a Python function, the Kubeless CLI tool needs some information:

 - The name you will use to access the function over the Web
 - The [runtime](https://kubeless.io/docs/runtimes/) to be executed to run the code (e.g. Python)